brucehart/codex-transcripts/README.md

 - `-a, --output-auto` - auto-name a subdirectory based on the session filename
 - `--open` - open the generated `index.html` in your default browser
 - `--json` - include the source JSONL file in the output directory
+- `--gist` - create a GitHub gist from the generated HTML and output a preview URL (requires the `gh` CLI)
+- `--gist-public` - create a public gist instead of a secret gist

 If no browser is available, the CLI prints a `file://` URL you can open locally (useful for WSL2).